Emurasoft/emurasoft.github.io/en/dlg/customize/ai_list/index.md

 ## Max tokens text box

-Specify the maximum token count.
+Specifies the maximum token count.
 If this number is small, the response from the AI may be truncated.

 ## Temperature (randomness) check box